 #3 – Keywordtool.io: For classic keyword research

-For regular SEO keyword research, Keywordtool.io is one of the best tools currently on the market.
-It has a dedicated section for App Store research, but this functionality is currently quite limited and doesn’t always give useful lists of keywords.
-Nonetheless, we still recommend giving it a try.
+Whilst this tool is one of the best for regular SEO keyword research, Keywordtool.io is one of the best tools currently on the market.
+It also a dedicated section for keyword research in the Apple App Store and Google Play Store.

 Additionally, the “Related Keywords” tab of a regular search provides extensive lists of keywords which, in most cases, will also be relevant to app store searches.
 The average monthly search volume displayed could be used as a rough keyword popularity indicator in this case.